Dangers of Illicit Drugs, Their Effects and Treatment Options

 Cocaine is a recreational drug with strong stimulant effects.
 The drug is classified as a Schedule II drug.
 When snorted, inhaled or injected, the drug has the effect of increasing a person’s heart rate, causing sweating, and dilated pupils.
 Cocaine causes addiction by rewiring the reward pathways of the brain through the inhibition of reuptake of serotonin, dopamine, and norepinephrine, making the person dependent even after short use.

 Crack, also known as crack cocaine, is a form of cocaine that can be smoked.
 Crack has been found to be more addictive than cocaine owing to the quick and intense high it gives when smoked.
 The easy availability and affordability of crack have made it the bane of impoverished communities in the United States.
-A person who gets started on crack will often experience a rapidly escalating drug abuse problem with related issues such as crime following closely after.

 The colloquial term for 3,4-Methylenedioxymethamphetamine or MDMA in short, ecstasy is known as a party drug due to its close association with the party and rave culture.
 A person on MDMA will experience a heightened sense of empathy, sensuality, and euphoria after about an hour of taking the drug.
 While these effects can last for up to 6 hours, the drug comedown that follows is often characterized by feelings of depression and loneliness.